 - Fresh Lime

-The best pico de gallo recipes don’t shy away from heat, nor do they exalt it.
-It’s a component of the overall assemblage.
-If you are sensitive to heat, remove the seeds and membrane as that’s where MOST of the heat comes from.
+Don’t shy away from heat for the best pico de gallo recipe, but don’t go overboard, either.
+It’s a component of the overall blend.
+If you are sensitive to heat, remove the seeds and membrane as that’s where MOST of the spice component comes from.
 If you like spice, you can leave all or part of the seeds and membrane to mix with your authentic pico de gallo.

 What Does Pico De Gallo Mean?